merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 1. **Divulging the Temple.** Over dinner with Mortimer, Dorsey & Jeffry, Ephraim says there are more, "scores, maybe even hundreds."
 As they talk location, fear strikes Mortimer & Dorsey as they realize this trove is in the Wilderness.
 "If the savages get these, we will be put out of the Americas."
 He doesn't want to surrender the location to the English, but realizing the need agrees to take a team to the site to secure more rifles.

 1. **Third raid realized.** The next day, Ephraim is given a team of 12, a mix of veterans and novices; including the STRAND BROTHERS (ANDREW & DANIEL).
-While Mortimer go with a proper Redcoat regiment, Ephraim & Dorsey start off for Smithytown.
+While Mortimer go with a proper Redcoat regiment, Ephraim & Dorsey start off for Chambersburg.
 While en route, they happen upon a THIRDTOWN that had been devastated.
-Dorsey has to talk Ephraim out of going to Jeffrytown "They will be taken or dead.
+Dorsey has to talk Ephraim out of going to Shippensburg "They will be taken or dead.
 Steel yourself, man."

 1. **Heading to the temple.** As they head out into the wilderness, Ephraim tries to obfuscate the route, but the first night of camping Daniel Strand (surveyor) tells his brother Andrew (Smith & Tinkerer) that he has been marking the route while masking it from Indians.
 They arrive at the ground entrance.
 Once inside, Ephraim uses the other light to lead them to the warehouse.
 Fewer than 100.
 They select & hastily clean the rifles, secure ammunition.
 One of the team discovers the boots and decides to wear them; leading to several others donning the finely-made boots.